section-engineering-education/engineering-education/articles/npm-vs-npx-what-is-the-difference/index.md

 ![Execute Gist Code with NPX](/engineering-education/npm-vs-npx-what-is-the-difference/execute-gist-code-with-npx.jpg)

 Note, it is advisable to take precautions when executing any remote files you don't own.
 Always check the code before executing the files.
-This way, you avoid been trapped into malicious code.
+This way, you avoid been trapped in malicious code.

 ### Final notes